ScottyLabs/dalmatian/README.md

 # Dalmatian

-Dalmatian is a Discord bot designed for CMU students, providing easy access to campus resources like CMUCourses and CMUEats right at their fingertips!
+Dalmatian is a Discord bot designed for CMU students, providing easy access to campus resources like CMUCourses and CMUEats right at your fingertips!

 ## Development